-Science and technology are shaping our world, making it crucial to connect with young minds.
-That’s why a team from the Institute for Protein Design (IPD) recently spent a day with 60 high school students as part of the University of Washington’s STEM camp at W.F.
+Several members of our Institute recently spent a day with 60 high school students as part of the UW’s STEM camp at W.F.
 West High School in Chehalis, Washington.

 Our goal was simple: we wanted to show students that science is more than just a subject in school—it’s a fascinating line of work that touches every part of daily life.